Joe-0/TYPO/docs/user_stories.md

 [Typing Challenges] View Results
 -----------------------
-As a Typist, I want to see my typing statistic results after I finish a challenge so that I can gain the benefit of knowing my typing speed and accuracy
+As a Typist, I want to see my results after I finish a challenge so that I can gain the benefit of knowing my typing speed and accuracy

  - Priority: H
  - Estimate: 5